 Purchased from Brionor, the Pitt Gold Property, which covers 384 hectares, is located in the Abitibi Region of Québec and is close to First Mining's 100% owned Duquesne Gold Project and 10% indirect interest in the Duparquet Gold Project.
-A technical report in support of these resources, titled "NI 43-101 Technical Report and Review of the Preliminary Mineral Resource Estimate for the Pitt Gold Project, Duparquet Township, Abitibi Region, Quebec, Canada", was prepared in accordance with NI 43-101 and was filed by the Company on SEDAR on January 6, 2017 under the Company's SEDAR profile.
-The Pitt Gold Property which, at a cut-off grade of 3.0 g/t Au, is estimated to have Inferred Resources of 1,076,000 tonnes grading 7.42 g/t Au, containing 257,000 oz Au.
+A technical report in support of these resources, titled "NI 43-101 Technical Report and Review of the Preliminary Mineral Resource Estimate for the Pitt Gold Project, Duparquet Township, Abitibi Region, Quebec, Canada", that was prepared in accordance with NI 43-101 was filed by the Company on SEDAR on January 6, 2017 under the Company's SEDAR profile.
+At a cut-off grade of 3.0 g/t Au, the Pitt Gold Property is estimated to have inferred mineral resources of 1,076,000 tonnes grading 7.42 g/t Au, containing 257,000 oz Au.